grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 {{% tutorials/step duration="1" title="Introduction" %}}

-Learn how you can reuse dashboards and data sources across multiple teams, by provisioning Grafana from version-controlled configuration files.
+Learn how you can reuse dashboards and data sources across multiple teams by provisioning Grafana from version-controlled configuration files.

 In this tutorial, you'll:

-- Provision dashboards
+- Provision dashboards.
-- Provision data sources
+- Provision data sources.

 ### Prerequisites